davidarico/dungeon-crawler-chris/docs/database/README.md

 # Database Documentation

 ## Overview
-Dungeon Crawler Chris uses Supabase as its backend service for database management.
+Dungeon Crawler Chris uses PostgreSQL as its database management system.
 The application implements a relational database structure to manage game data, players, items, and other game-related entities.

 ## Database Configuration
-The application connects to Supabase using environment variables:
+The application connects to PostgreSQL using environment variables:
+- `PG_HOST`: The hostname of your PostgreSQL server
+- `PG_PORT`: The port number (default: 5432)
-- `NEXT_PUBLIC_SUPABASE_URL`: The URL of your Supabase instance
+- `PG_DATABASE`: The name of your database
+- `PG_USER`: The PostgreSQL username
-- `NEXT_PUBLIC_SUPABASE_ANON_KEY`: The anonymous key for public access
+- `PG_PASSWORD`: The PostgreSQL password

 ## Database Schema